Cardiff, South-East Wales

 Queen Street

-Queen Street is Cardiff’s main pedestrianised shopping street which runs from the Capitol Shopping Centre on the east side to historic Cardiff Castle on the west side.
+Queen Street is Cardiff’s main pedestrianised shopping street, which runs from the Capitol Shopping Centre on the east side to historic Cardiff Castle on the west side.

-Walk around the Cardiff Central Market, queen’s Arcades or Saint David’s Mall, which has an abundance of stores ranging from independent boutiques to well-known brands.
+Walk around the Cardiff Central Market, Queen’s Arcades or Saint David’s Mall, which has an abundance of stores ranging from independent boutiques to well-known brands.

 Cardiff Market (also known as Cardiff Central Market is a Victorian indoor market in the Castle Quarter of Cardiff city centre.
 All under one glass room, the market offers a unique shopping experience with products ranging from books to fresh produce, rock and roll memorabilia and pots and pans.
 And you must try the Welsh cakes from the Cardiff Bakestones.
 They have been making Welsh Cakes for 20 years!